15 Top-Rated Attractions & Things to Do in San Marino

 The three fortresses at the top of the mountain give San Marino its best-known image and are linked by a path that runs along the entire ridge of the mountain.

-Discover other rewarding things to do here with our list of the top attractions in San Marino.
+You'll find plenty of places to see and things to do with this handy list of the top attractions in San Marino.

 Rocca Guaita